z3bg/iris/README.md

 - https://github.com/identifi/identifi-daemon Provides a REST API and communicates with other nodes
 - https://github.com/identifi/identifi-cli Command line interface for using local or remote Identifi nodes
 - https://github.com/identifi/identifi-lib Library for talking to an Identifi node.
 Used by the previous.
-- https://github.com/identifi/identifi-js AngularJS interface.
-Currently proxies the old API via Express.
+- https://github.com/identifi/identifi-angular AngularJS interface.
+Served by identifi-daemon at http://localhost:4944 if available.
+- https://github.com/identifi/identifi-node Node package that bundles all the previous.

 What
 ----